 It used to be that you could use some sort of thin-client technology, like Citrix, but today everyone is using standard operating systems over the web, leaving them more exposed and highlighting the need for some sort of endpoint protection technology.

 Most people would be surprised to know there are typically several thousand vulnerabilities discovered in systems and applications every day, meaning hackers have virtually limitless options for breaking into many systems.

-It’s critical that security is viewed as a moving beast; requiring vigilance for both inbound and outbound traffic.
+It’s critical that IT security is viewed as a moving beast; requiring vigilance for both inbound and outbound traffic.

 Part of controlling your IT environment is about limiting what people can do by locking-down certain functions, but traditional security suites often don’t do a great job of this.
 Once a payload is successfully downloaded you need a plan for preventing information and data from being accessed and copied.

 The ‘Whitelisting’ of applications and having a disciplined approach to patch management are critical, therefore, in establishing and maintaining a secure IT environment for all.

 Brennan IT scan help you to secure and provide seamless management across your complete hybrid environment; discover more about how we can help you with your Hybrid IT environment.